Palm Beach County Car Accident Attorneys

 Most people don’t realize a single, serious car crash can impact their lives forever.
 Automobile accidents can have severe, life-changing consequences.
 Some survivors spend months recuperating in a hospital.
 Others accident victims endure catastrophic injuries that permanently disfigure or disable them.
 Some even lose their jobs.
 Most are left with astronomical medical and personal bills that they can’t pay.

 A negligent driver’s actions can devastate your life.
 You’ll need compensation to help you recover.
 Unfortunately, most insurance companies try to deny victims fair settlements.

 Were you involved in an automobile crash?
-Trust the experienced Palm Beach County personal injury attorneys at Meldon Law to help victims receive the justice they deserve.
+Trust the experienced Palm Beach County car accident attorney at Meldon Law to help victims receive the justice they deserve.
 Our legal team will work hard to get you the compensation you’re entitled to under the law.

 Trust Experienced Palm Beach County Car Accident Attorneys

 Meldon Law gets results for our car crash victims in Palm Beach County.
 We’ve worked hard for more than 40 years to get victims the compensation they deserve.
 Our founder, Jeffrey Meldon, belongs to the Multi-Million Dollar Advocates Forum.
 We’ve obtained millions in settlements and verdicts for our clients.
 Meldon Law has also received 10.0 ratings from Avvo’s Attorney Directory.

 Company Car Ran a Stop Sign ($995,000 Judgment).
 Meldon Law recovered $995,000 for one client after a Ford Credit company vehicle ran past a stop sign and hit a client’s car.
 Our client suffered cervical fractures, a broken right arm, a shoulder injury, and a frontal lobe brain injury.
 We obtained a $995,000 settlement for our clients.